wow3065/golearn/third/README.md

-# third
+# golearn
-this is go-bindata use function.
+this is web ssh learn.
+go-bindata  static/...
+go build .